 Heart-related (cardiogenic) pulmonary edema

-Cardiogenic pulmonary edema is a type of pulmonary edema caused by increased pressures in the heart.
+Cardiogenic pulmonary edema is caused by increased pressures in the heart.

-Medical conditions that can cause the left ventricle to become weak and eventually fail include:
+Medical conditions that can cause heart failure and lead to pulmonary edema include:

 - High blood pressure (hypertension).
-Untreated or uncontrolled high blood pressure can lead to damage to the heart muscle and worsening of coronary artery disease.
+Untreated or uncontrolled high blood pressure can enlarge the heart.

-Other conditions may lead to cardiogenic pulmonary edema, such as high blood pressure due to narrowed kidney arteries (renal artery stenosis) and fluid buildup due to kidney disease or heart problems.
+- Kidney disease.
+High blood pressure due to narrowed kidney arteries (renal artery stenosis) or fluid buildup due to kidney disease can cause pulmonary edema.